 Pros and Cons: Sixers vs. Nets

 Adam Aaronson, whose legal name is Sixers Adam (@SixersAdam on Twitter), covers the Sixers for The Rights To Ricky Sanchez.
-He has been legally banned from covering the team in person, and when that ban was set to be lifted, Covid-19 struck.
 He believes cantaloupe is the best food in existence, and is brought to you by the Official Realtor of The Process, Adam Ksebe.

 Welcome back to Pros and Cons.
 After a frustrating loss to the undermanned Miami Heat in Philadelphia last night, the Sixers finished off their back-to-back tonight in Brooklyn as they faced off against another short-handed team in the Nets.
 Here’s what’s on my mind as the back-to-back comes to a close:

 The evolution of Embiid’s ability to counter-attack double-teams has been an often-discussed topic around these parts.
 Tonight, he continued to show the significant progress he has made since the team acquired adequate floor spacers.

 Once a bull in a China shop when the opposing defense sent a second man in his direction, tonight Embiid showed what he has become: composed, methodical and calculated.

 To steal an old Brett Brown adage, Embiid has learned to “quarterback the gym,” often directing his teammates where to move without the ball to optimize his chance of generating a good look for himself or someone else.

 Embiid has gradually improved throughout his career, but the biggest leaps have come in the last two years.
 This season, he’s averaging career-lows in turnovers per game and turnover percentage while also easily averaging career-highs in assists per game and assist percentage.